irchelp/irchelp.github.io/irchelp/clients/mobile/android/index.md

  also featureful, including support for SSL, SASL, and IRC proxies, nickname completion, and many of the things you'd expect from a desktop client.

+## IRCCloud
+[IRCCloud](https://www.irccloud.com/) - also listed under our [web clients](/irchelp/clients/webclients.html)
+is a hosted service accessible via the web as well as Android and iOS apps.
+Their mobile clients act as a proxy for connections - routing the connection through IRCCloud's servers.
+They offer free and paid plans, with the paid plans offering persistent connections even with the client closed down, and push notifications, which can help to work around spotty mobile network coverage.

 ## Using Linux IRC clients on Android

 As Android is Linux-based under the hood, it's possible to run some IRC clients for a Linux terminal directly on an android device, using a terminal emulator application to interact with them via the shell.
 Depending on the device, you may be able to do this without root, but it will always work on a rooted device.